pisto/pisto.virtual_slice_hosts/README.md

 escalation-related variables are copied over by default.
 If you need additional variables to be copied over, list them in the list `copy_vars`.

+You should be aware of the fact that since `ansible.builtin.add_host` runs as `run_once`, the role parameters should not change across the hosts thank include this role.
+There is explicit support for different values of the `batch` parameter.
+Setting different values across hosts for any other parameter is undefined behaviour.

 Role Variables
 --------------